mdavis-xyz/paragraphiser_bot_aws/README.md

  * Add any tests you want to do to validate your code into the `unit_tests` function in `data/util/common.py`
  * The example uses a [mako](http://www.makotemplates.org/) template to put data into the reply.
 Look at the code for `update_reply` to see how this works.
 The files of the templates are `data/util/replyTemplateNew.mako` and `replyTemplateUpdate.mako`

-Let's install the python packages we need for the tooling.
-* Run `./makeForDeploy.sh` in a terminal
-* This will create a virtual environment in `./env`
-* Activate this virtual environment with `. ./env/bin/activate`
-* Set up your local machine with the credentials of your aws account if you haven't already, using `aws configure`

-## Deployment

-This template comes with a fully fledged AWS deployment tooling.
-It's more general than just reddit bots or just lambda functions.
-Read 'How it works' to understand the detail'.

-You can deploy to different stages (e.g. `dev` vs `prod`).

-To deploy the bot:

-* activate the virtual environment mentioned before (alternatively you could just install the `boto` python package onto your system)
-* from the directory with `deploy.py`, run `python deploy.py -s dev`
-   * `-s dev` tells the system to deploy to the dev stage.
-You can replace `dev` with `prod` or any other string.
-   * This could take 5 minutes if it's your first run

-You should see all green when the command finishes.

-Submit a post in r/bottest and wait for the bot to respond.
-It's currently polling for new posts every 10 minutes.
-If you don't want to wait for 10 minutes:

-* log into the AWS console in a browser
-* go to Lambda
-* search for `checkForNew`
-* Select the corresponding lambda
-* trigger it (you'll have to set up a 'test' configuration.
-This is fairly straightforward.
-Just use the default payload, or an empty payload.)
-* If you see red in the console, read the error message there, then redeploy.
-For more advanced debugging methods, read 'Debugging and logs'

 ## Development